martincostello/blog/content/posts/implementing-a-custom-github-token-broker.md

 A subsequent workflow step can then use the token in the `token` output for its own needs.
 You can see a concrete example of this in use [in this workflow][example-usage].

+The action works by acquiring the OIDC token from the GitHub Actions runtime and making a request to the token broker endpoint to exchange it for a GitHub access token for the specified profile name.
+The action will then set the access token in the `token` output variable for use in subsequent steps in the workflow.
+It also [masks][mask-secret] the returned token as a secret so that it is not logged in the GitHub Actions workflow job run's logs.

 When the token returned by the action is a GitHub app installation access token, the action will automatically revoke the token when the workflow completes, so that it cannot be used again.
 This is done by defining a `post` step